Connections

 GitHub EnterpriseProvide GitHub API token with read permissions: repo, read:packages, read:org, read:discussion, read:user, user:email, read:enterprise

-GitLab, GitLab CE/EEProvide GitLab personal access token token with read permissions: read_api
+GitLab, GitLab CE/EEProvide GitLab personal access token with read permissions: read_api

 Jira Cloud, Jira Server/DCThe integration user needs application access to Jira, the 'Browse Users' global permission, and the 'Browse Project' and 'View Development Tools' permissions for each project